-As an existing tenant, you can access the pre-filled IBG application form via My HDBPage using your SingPass and fill in your bank details.
+As an existing tenant, you can access the pre-filled IBG application form via My HDBPage using your Singpass.

-If you are not the tenant, you can access the online IBG application form via our e-Service.
+If you are not the tenant, you can access the online IBG application form via our e-Service and provide your flat/ bank details.
 The online application form is self-addressed.
 Please complete and print the form before mailing it to us for the authentication of your signature/ thumbprint by the bank.

 Alternatively, if you have an internet banking account with OCBC or UOB, you can sign up for GIRO online using the access code and PIN assigned by the respective banks.

 We will inform you of the GIRO commencement date as soon as the bank approves your GIRO application.

 The rent will be deducted from your GIRO bank account on the 28th of each month.
 If the first deduction is unsuccessful due to insufficient funds in the bank account, a second attempt for deduction will be made on the 6th of the following month.
 In cases where the date falls on a Saturday, Sunday, or a public holiday, the GIRO deduction will be made on the next working day.

 These are payment modes where payments are debited real time from the payers’ bank account.
 You need to apply for an internet banking User ID and PIN with participating banks before using our e-Service to make payment.